Jerry Scheff: Biography

 In later years, Scheff worked with Elvis Costello, Crowded House, John Denver, Willy DeVille, The Doors, Bob Dylan, Roy Orbison, Sam Phillips, Demis Roussos, Richard Thompson, Chris Hillman, Bernie Leadon, Al Perkins, David Mansfield and many other artists.
 Scheff was also the bassist for Southern Pacific on their debut album.
 In the January 1988 Cinemax television special Roy Orbison and Friends, A Black and White Night Scheff played acoustic bass in Orbison's backing band.
+In 1997, Scheff traveled to the Yukon Territory in Canada and played bass on "American Friend" an album featuring songs written by Alaskan recording artist Rev Neil Down.

 Starting in 1997, Jerry joined other original TCB Band members in a project called Elvis: The Concert, a show that featured the video and isolated voice of Elvis with his 1970s backup band and vocalists playing live, perfectly synced using computer technology.
 In 2009, after touring with Elvis: The Concert for a decade, Scheff left the production.

 Jerry has three sons: Jason, born in 1962, Darin in 1963, and Lauren in 1973.
 Jason grew up to be a professional musician, most notably as the bassist and lead vocalist in the band Chicago from 1985 until 2016.
 During a 1993 session, Jason co-wrote "Bigger Than Elvis" as a tribute to his dad.
 Featuring Jerry on bass, the track did not see release until a 2003 box set The Box.
 Darin and Lauren both followed in their brother's footsteps, also becoming multi-instrumentalists, songwriters and vocalists.

 In 2012, Jerry published an autobiography, Way Down: Playing Bass with Elvis, Dylan, the Doors, and More: The Autobiography of Jerry Scheff.